Comparative Legal Study on Procedural Rules and their Impact on Collective Redress Actions in Europe

 About this publication

+Each European consumer should be able to receive compensation for the harm they have suffered.
 The Representative Actions Directive requires EU countries to allow qualified organisations to bring collective actions for consumer redress.
-However, it leaves many important details up to each country, leading to inconsistencies and challenges in areas like compensation for immaterial damage, evidence disclosure, and case financing.
-This study commissioned by BEUC focuses on how Belgium, Germany, Italy, and Poland have applied the Directive, identifying obstacles and sharing examples of best practices to improve collective redress mechanisms.
+However, it leaves many important details up to each country, leading to inconsistencies and challenges in areas such as compensation for immaterial damage, burden of proof and evidence disclosure, and case financing.
+This study commissioned by BEUC focuses on these three key areas, analysing how they are regulated in Belgium, Germany, Italy, and Poland, identifying obstacles and sharing examples of best practices to improve consumers’ access to justice.

-The study highlights the need for better methods to quantify immaterial damage, improve evidence sharing, and reduce the burden of proof in collective actions.
-It also suggests increasing the use of third-party litigation funding to help cover the costs of these cases.
-Furthermore, the creation of consumer redress funds at the national or EU level could help bridge funding gaps, ensuring that more consumers can pursue justice in collective redress actions.
+The study highlights the need for better methods to quantify immaterial damage, facilitate disclosure of evidence, and reduce the burden of proof in consumer collective actions.
+It also stresses the importance of adequate financing of such actions, suggesting that – along with making public funding available – all Member States should enable the use of third-party litigation funding to help cover the costs of these cases.
+Furthermore, the creation of consumer redress funds at the national or EU level could help bridge funding gaps, so that more European consumers can claim redress for the harm suffered.

 Download: